 We hold the views of pupils highly and recognise the importance of gaining genuine pupil views in promoting the best pupil outcomes.
 Pupils are able to share their views in a number of different ways (appropriate to age and ability).

-These views are welcome at any time but are specifically sought as part of their annual review, as part of their Pupil Progress Meetings and at the end of a targeted intervention.
-We ask all pupils to contribute to the setting of their own outcomes.
+These views are welcome at any time but are specifically sought as part of their annual review and TAF meetings as well as pupil centred planning meetings.
+We ask all pupils to contribute to the setting of their own outcomes when appropriate, e.g. as part of the learning plan target-setting process.